OnsElfekih/BreastCancerPredictionSystemML/README.md

 - seaborn

 ### Workflow

--Load and inspect the dataset.
+- Load and inspect the dataset.
--Clean and preprocess the data, including label encoding.
+- Clean and preprocess the data, including label encoding.
--Split data into training and test sets.
+- Split data into training and test sets.
--Train models such as logistic regression, support vector machines, or random forest.
+- Train models such as logistic regression, support vector machines, or random forest.
--Evaluate models using accuracy, confusion matrices, and classification metrics.
+- Evaluate models using accuracy, confusion matrices, and classification metrics.
--Visualize feature distributions and correlations.
+- Visualize feature distributions and correlations.

 ### Installation